theOtherLuke/nordlynx-router/README.md

 The idea is to be able to use the native linux app for NordVPN to create a whole-network vpn router.
 So far I have been able to get this working on Ubuntu, Debian, and Fedora.

-Use the instructions or script in the appropriate folder in this repository.
+Use the script below or follow the instructions in the appropriate folder in this repository.

 ## System recommendations